mevers/shinyNHMRC/README.md

     runApp(".");
     ```

-4. The app depends on the additional R packages: `RColorBrewer, ggplot2, stringr, gender, RTextTools, wordcloud`.
+4. The app depends on the additional R packages: `gender, ggiraph, ggplot2, gender, RColorBrewer, RTextTools, stringr, wordcloud`.

     Please note: Upon installing the package `gender` for the first time, it will attempt to download additional data.
 This requires some user input.